mongodb-labs/mongo-c-driver-async/docs/ref/status.rst

     values for error codes that arise from name resolution, thus it is required that such errors are distinguished by their category to avoid ambiguity.

+  .. index:: pair: status category; amongoc.io

+  *io*
+    Error codes related to I/O that are not covered in the system or generic category.

+  .. index:: pair: status category; amongoc.server

+  *server*
+    These error conditions correspond to error codes returned from a MongoDB server.
+These values are named in :enum:`amongoc_server_errc`.

   .. index:: pair: status category; amongoc.unknown

   *unknown* (``amongoc.unknown``)